Athaodam/Adventures-with-Ayahuasca/README.md

        region="1295,1326,1904,1529"
        ref="2">

-Almost a century later, Manuel Rodrigues Pinto Rubens, a Portuguese settler in the Peruvian department of Loreto, echoed the Jesuit views  on ayahuasca when he wrote about the _Ticuna_ in the Northern Amazon.
+Almost a century later, the Portuguese Manuel Rodrigues Pinto Rubens echoed the Jesuit views  on ayahuasca when he wrote about the _Ticuna_ in the Northern Amazon.
 He recognized the medical specialists of this community (called _pagés_)  but also called them “impostors” who frightened the overly “superstitious indians”  of the region.[^ref20] Pinto Rubens’ work stands out from previous missionary accounts because it has great <span ve-entity title="Ethnography" eid="Q132151">ethnographic</span> detail about indigenous rituals combined with botanical references to the plants used by the Ticuna.
 It also features several watercolors, including one of a _pagé_ who apparently is using ayahuasca to understand their patient’s ailment and find a cure.[^ref21]
 <param ve-entity eid="Q5363631" aliases="Ticuna"><!--Ticuna-->
 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/485686573/full/full/90/default.jpg"